Languages and Literature, University of Birmingham

 -Member of the International Arthurian Society, British Branch (IAS BB)

--Member of the Medieval and Early Modern Orients (MEMO)
+-Past member of the Research Team at Medieval and Early Modern Orients (MEMOs) (2020-1)